openstack-archive/fuel-specs/specs/6.1/fuel-with-existed-ldap.rst

   accounts(eg their passwords should nerver expire).

-* The documentation should warn user to make sure LDAP/AD read connection available from openstack keystone service and no futher authorize granted.
+* The documentation should warn user to make sure LDAP/AD read connection available from openstack keystone service and no further authorize granted.

 References